Kentucky Golf Cart Insurance (2026)

 Do I need insurance for my golf cart in Kentucky?

-Yes, if you drive your golf cart on public roads.
-Under KRS 189.286, golf carts operating on public roadways under a local ordinance must carry liability insurance (25/50/25 minimum) and keep proof of insurance in the cart at all times.
-LSVs must be registered and insured as motorcycles.
+Yes, if you drive your golf cart on public roads under a local ordinance.
+KRS 189.286 requires golf carts operating on authorized public roadways to carry insurance and keep proof of insurance in the cart.
+LSVs are a separate titled and registered vehicle category and must also be insured for road use.
 Golf carts used only on private property or golf courses do not require insurance by state law.

 How much does golf cart insurance cost in Kentucky?

 Golf cart insurance in Kentucky typically costs between $110 and $300 per year for basic liability coverage.
-Since PIP is not required for golf carts or LSVs, costs are generally lower than standard auto insurance.
+Cost depends on whether the vehicle is a locally permitted golf cart or a titled LSV, the coverage required by the policy, the cart value, and where it is used.
 Full coverage may run $250-$475 annually.

 What does golf cart insurance cover in Kentucky?